appwrite-community/htf24-hackathon-submissions/submissions/template_submission.md

 -->

-## Demo Video/Photos
+## Demo Video/Photos/Link
-_Share a 2-3 minute demo video of your project_
+_Share a 2-3 minute demo video or photos or a deployed link of your project_

 <!--

 https://www.youtube.com/watch?v=9IBaX1avYWc

 -->

+## Anything Else You Want To Share With Us?